 The program also offered another big incentive for students: it was an all-expense-paid trip.
 Looking China covered nearly all the costs associated with the visit, from the hotel to food and travel within China to payment of visas for the students.
 And the airfare was covered through a gift from BU trustee Hugo X. Shong (COM’87, GRS’90), founding general partner of IDG Capital in Beijing.
-Shong created the program in 2011, calling it Looking Beijing.
+Shong created the program seven years ago, calling it Looking Beijing.
 After a few years, Beijing Normal University took it over and expanded it to include 20 universities worldwide, among them the National Institute of Design in India and Tel Aviv University in Israel.

 “It’s very intense and demands a lot from students,” Poister says of the program.
 “But it’s one of those situations where you don’t get tired until you get home because it’s so interesting.”

-The 2018 BU contingent stayed in Ordos, a wealthy coal- and oil-producing region bordering Mongolia and Russia.
+This year’s BU contingent stayed in Ordos, a wealthy coal- and oil-producing region bordering Mongolia and Russia.
 Students were paired with one or more Chinese producers, who arranged interviews, translated, and generally helped them navigate the landscape.